-EPA 2021 Annual State Indoor Radon Grant Activities Report is Now Available

-State and Tribal radon programs are critical to the Agency's national goal of minimizing and preventing radon-related lung cancer.
-States and tribes are eligible to receive grant funds from EPA through the State Indoor Radon Grant (SIRG) Program which can be used to help finance risk reduction and outreach activities.
+EPA 2021 Annual State Indoor Radon Grant Activities Report is Now Available to receive grant funds from EPA through the State Indoor Radon Grant (SIRG) Program which can be used to help finance risk reduction and outreach activities.
 EPA's Indoor Environments Division is pleased to share the final 2021 State Indoor Radon Grant Program Activities Report.
 This report highlights the important work states, territories, and tribes are undertaking across the country to advance radon risk reduction.